Part writer, part digital marketer, part psychology nerd.

 I believe the human experience is meant to be shared.
 That’s why I’m passionate about the power of words, social media, and thoughtful design — if I can help even one person feel more understood, I’ll be doing my job.

 I'll graduate from the Wisconsin School of Business in May 2018 after three years of bleeding Badger pride while studying marketing and graphic design.

-After graduation, I’ll move to the mountains of Thailand for two months to work as a marketing intern at a small elephant sanctuary called Kindred Spirit.
+After graduation, I’m moving to the mountains of Thailand for two months to work as a marketing intern at a small elephant sanctuary called Kindred Spirit.

 When I return to the states in August, I’ll settle back down on the isthmus that stole my heart freshman year.
 I love calling Madison home, and I work for an amazing company called The Digital Ring.

 I’m always looking for new connections, so don’t hesitate to say hello!
-I’m down to take on new projects and have some good conversations.
+I’m down to take on new projects or just have good conversations.